Apollo and Reinsurance Group of America Subsidiary collaborate on a $500 million capital solution

-/EIN News/ -- NEW YORK, March 30, 2023 (GLOBE NEWSWIRE) -- Apollo (NYSE: APO) today announced the close of an agreement for Apollo affiliated insurance companies, third-party insurance managed accounts, and other institutional clients (“Apollo”) to invest $500 million into surplus notes issued by Chesterfield Reinsurance Company, a wholly owned indirect subsidiary of Reinsurance Group of America, Incorporated (“RGA”).
+NEW YORK, March 30, 2023 (GLOBE NEWSWIRE) -- Apollo APO today announced the close of an agreement for Apollo affiliated insurance companies, third-party insurance managed accounts, and other institutional clients ("Apollo") to invest $500 million into surplus notes issued by Chesterfield Reinsurance Company, a wholly owned indirect subsidiary of Reinsurance Group of America, Incorporated ("RGA").

 The bespoke, high-grade investment solution was Apollo's second transaction with RGA and leveraged cross-platform expertise, including in insurance, insurance-linked securities, and multi-asset credit.